-Each candidate, side manager and slate shall act reasonably and in good faith, and specifically shall
+Each candidate, campaign manager and slate shall act reasonably and in good faith, and specifically shall

-- a. ensure that each volunteer engaging in campaign activities on his/her/its behalf is aware of all bylaws, rules, regulations, and orders; - b. ensure that each volunteer is in compliance with all bylaws, rules, regulations, and orders while engaging in campaign activities on his/her/its behalf; and - c. report any contravention of a bylaw, rule, regulation, or order to the C.R.O. immediately.
+- b. ensure that each volunteer is in compliance with all bylaws, rules, regulations, and orders while engaging in campaign activities on his/her/its behalf; and - c. report any contravention of a bylaw, rule, regulation, or order to the C.R.O. immediately.